Arin0402/Data-structures-and-Algorithms/22_CRT/Day 11.md

     - Rules

-        - one operand must bew user defined
+        - one operand must be user defined
         - precedency and associativity of the operator will not change
         - ::, size of, *, . , ->   (These operators will not be overloaded)